 "The team uncovers a Sentient plot to use elementary school students in the creation of a Doomsday weapon."

-On this day in 2010, Star Wars: The Clone Wars unveiled "The Mandalore Plot" as the twelfth episode of the show's second season.
+On this day in 2010 (in the U.S.), Star Wars: The Clone Wars unveiled "The Mandalore Plot."
+Officially, this served as the twelfth episode in the program's second season.
 According to IMDB.com, here's the summary:

 "Firmly opposed to war, Duchess Satine of Mandalore heads The Council of Neutral Systems.
 Obi-Wan Kenobi investigates rumors of the resurgence of the so-called Death Watch on her planet."